 You can back up online or offline Oracle databases, log files, or Oracle datafiles and tablespaces.
-If the database must be accessible and you have a small backup window, run a series of online backups for different database portions.
+If the database must be accessible and you only have a small backup window, run a series of online backups for different parts of the database.

-You can run backups immediately or configure a schedule for the subclient.
+You can run backups immediately or configure a schedule.

 Oracle full backups include the entire database and the control file.
 A full backup is the most comprehensive backup and is the baseline for incremental backups.
 Full backups of online databases include the log files.
 An offline full backup is a cold backup for Oracle databases.